Spudley/moodle-local_hibp/README.md

 Requirements
 ------------

-This plugin should work with Moodle v3.5 and higher.
+This plugin should work with Moodle v3.6 and higher.

 Note: The callback hook that the plugin uses was added to Moodle core by the author of this plugin in order to allow the plugin to be implemented.
-The patch was accepted into the core for the release of Moodle 3.5.
+The patch was accepted into the core, but not in time for the release of Moodle 3.5.
+It will therefore be available for the release of Moodle 3.6.

+Should you wish to use this plugin with an earlier version of Moodle, the changes made to the core to support the plugin can be back-ported relatively easily.
+Please see the Moodle tracker ticket linked below for further details.

 Configuration